Phasmatodea: Select species

-Phasmids in Europe
+European species

 In Europe there are 17 species of stick insects described, belonging to the genera Bacillus Clonopsis, Leptynia and Pijnackeria.
 There are also a few other species that live in Europe but are introduced, as for example with a couple of species of Acanthoxyla, which are native to New Zealand but are present in southern England.

 In the Iberian Peninsula there are currently described 13 species and several subspecies.
 Their life cycle is annual, living only during the hottest months (especially genera Leptynia and Pijnackeria), which usually means late spring to early autumn.

 Behavior

 Stick insects, like praying mantises, show rocking behavior in which the insect makes rhythmic, repetitive, side-to-side movements.
 The common interpretation of this behavior's function is it enhances crypsis by mimicking vegetation moving in the wind.
 These movements may also be important in allowing the insects to discriminate objects from the background by relative motion.
 Rocking movements by these generally sedentary insects may replace flying or running as a source of relative motion to help them discern objects in the foreground.

 Mating behavior in Phasmatodea is impressive because of the extraordinarily long duration of some pairings.
 A record among insects, the stick insect Necroscia sparaxes, found in India, is sometimes coupled for 79 days at a time.
 It is not uncommon for this species to assume the mating posture for days or weeks on end, and among some species (Diapheromera veliei and D. covilleae), pairing can last three to 136 hours in captivity.

 Overt displays of aggression between males over mates suggests that extended pairing may have evolved to guard females from sperm competition.
 Fighting between competing males has been observed in the species D. veiliei and D. covilleae.
 During these encounters, the approach of a challenger causes the existing mate to manipulate the female's abdomen, which he has clasped by means of the clasping organ, or vomer, down upon itself to block the site of attachment.
 Occasionally, the consort will strike out at the competitor with the mid femora, which are equipped with an enlarged and hooked spine in both sexes that can draw the blood of the opponent when they are flexed against the body to puncture the integument.
 Usually, a strong hold on the female's abdomen and blows to the intruder are enough to deter the unwanted competition, but occasionally the competitor has been observed to employ a sneaky tactic to inseminate the female.
 While the first mate is engaged in feeding and is forced to vacate the dorsal position, the intruder can clasp the female's abdomen and insert his genitalia.
 If he is discovered, the males will enter into combat wherein they lean backward, both clasped to the female's abdomen, and freely suspended, engage in rapid, sweeping blows with their forelegs in a manner similar to boxing.
 Usually, when the intruder gains attachment to the female's abdomen, these conflicts result in the displacement of the original mate.